-Methods of converting MP3 to MIDI
+MP3 to MIDI

 Primarily let us note that MP3, as WMA, OGG and others, are just compressed Wave files.
-Wave files contain record of sound pressure on microphone diaphragm depending on time.
+Wave files contain the record of sound pressure on microphone diaphragm depending on time.
 This type of record gives no information about an object producing sound, whether it's a musical instrument, human voice or a noise of a waterfall.
-This presentation is universal, but has a number of peculiarities.
+This presentation is universal but has a number of peculiarities.
 First, it doesn't allow to edit components of sound (for instance, it's impossible to replace sounds of one instrument by sounds of another instrument or to change the words pronounced etc).
 Moreover, these components cannot be determined and divided automatically.
-Considerable size of a file, even compressed to MP3 or WMA format, is another disadvantage.
+The considerable size of a file, even compressed to MP3 or WMA format, is another disadvantage.

-Backward conversion from MP3 to MIDI or from Wave file to MIDI is much more complex and usually requires work of a professional musician listening to a record and selecting notes.
+Backward conversion from MP3 to MIDI or from Wave file to MIDI is much more complex and generally requires work of a professional musician listening to a record and selecting notes.
 This work is complicated and diligent.